The Kangal dog is a large and powerful ancient livestock guardian originally from the Sivas region in Turkey.

-Because of their origins, they needs a job to prevent boredom and unwanted behaviors.
-Because she is a working dog, so is not typically recommended for new dog owners or small family homes.
+Because of their origins, Turkish kangal dogs need a job to prevent boredom and unwanted behaviors.
+Because they are working dogs, kangal dogs are not typically recommended for new dog owners or small family homes.

-If considering this dog breed for a residential or city environment consider these two important factors:
+If considering kangal dogs for a residential or city environment consider these two important factors:

-- You will need a safe, closed area to training your dog, specifically 6-foot fences with deep foundations; to prevent digging and jumping.
+- You will need a safe, closed area to train your dog, specifically 6-foot fences with deep foundations; to prevent digging and jumping.

-- Like other livestock guardian dogs, they bark an awful lot.
+- Like other shepherd dogs, they bark an awful lot.

 Guardianship and Behavior to Predators

-A Kangal dog has incredible instinct and ability to sense a predator.
+A Kangal dog has incredible instinct and the ability to sense a predator.

 Typically, two or three dogs are able to protect a flock of anywhere from 150 to 250 sheep.
 The best combination is two neuter males and a single female.